markolauren/sentinel/tableCreator tool/README.md

-# tableCreator.ps1 (v2.02) - UPDATED 15.4.2025
+# tableCreator.ps1 (v2.1) - UPDATED 21.5.2025
 ### 💡 A tool to capture the schema of existing Sentinel table, and create new table with same schema!
 https://github.com/markolauren/sentinel/blob/main/tableCreator%20tool/tableCreator.ps1

 _(Due to some issue with Azure CLI & Cloud Shell (az monitor log-analytics query command) script v2 stopped working, however new v2.01+ now uses API instead and works.
 Tracking the issue here: https://github.com/Azure/azure-cli/issues/31168)_

-### What's new
+### What's new in v2.1
-🆕 Support for choosing table plan/type: Analytics, Basic, Aux/Auxiliary <br/>
+🆕 Support for -ConvertToString flag: Use with Aux logs to convert dynamic columns to string <br/>

+### What's new in v2.0
 🆕 Support for defining interactive retention (for Analytics tier) <br/>
 🆕 Support for defining total retention <br/>
 🆕 Improved error handling <br/>